Delibaa/Snowball-DAG_Experiment/README.md

 # Snowball - Blockchain scaling

-The repository contains C++ implementation based on OHIE.
+The repository contains C++ implementation of Snowball based on OHIE.

 ## Dependencies